 Critics have noted Mr. Porter’s style of speaking to the audience — all too rare in classical music today — which creates a more involved listening experience, and a communication between composer, artist and listener.
 New York Arts describes his “engaging discussions of the composer and the works, not only providing us with background, but preparing us to listen, to enter Debussy’s particular world of sounds…The audience could not have been better prepared for the rich experience Mr. Porter created for them.”

 International solo appearances include Cité des Arts in Paris, the Sala Villa-Lobos at the University of Rio de Janeiro, Albert Long Hall in Istanbul, LSO St. Luke’s with the Amadeus Orchestra of London, the Rockefeller Foundation at Bellagio, and Sarajevo as the featured soloist of the Bosnia International Music Festival.
-It was a great honor for Mr. Porter, as an American pianist, to be named artist-resident of the Cité Internationale des Arts in Paris for Claude Debussy’s 150th birthday year, and invited to perform the composer’s complete Preludes.
+It was a great honor for Mr. Porter, as an American pianist, to be named artist-resident of the Cité Internationale des Arts in Paris during Claude Debussy’s 150th birthday year, and invited to perform the composer’s complete Preludes.
 Recitals of Debussy in Paris, Sarajevo and the United States led to an invitation to Washington D.C. to be the featured guest on National Public Radio’s Diane Rehm Show entitled “The World Of Claude Debussy.”

 Stephen Porter premieres the work of many contemporary composers both here and abroad, most recently the Andrew List Second Piano Sonata and Caio Senna’s “Testamento” in Paris, the Piano Preludes of Martin Skafte and Egyptian Etudes of Andrew List in Scandinavia, and his “Re-Imagining Composers” series for the Composer’s Voice at Harvard University and in New York City.
 This year he has also recorded the music of Toni Lester with Grammy Award winning bass-baritone Dashon Burton.
 U.S. recitals include Bard College, Christ Church Cathedral St. Louis, Amherst College Buckley Recital Hall, Harvard Sanders Theatre, the Boston Early Music Festival, the Nantucket Atheneum, the LaGrua Center, and the Frederick Historic Piano Collection.
 Steinway & Sons selected him to give five concerts as part of the Legendary Instruments of the Immortals Tour, as well as to present the unique Walden Woods Concert Grand and give lecture-recitals on the Horowitz piano.